samsonasik/ErrorHeroModule/README.md

 > For production env, you can disable error-preview sample page with set `['error-hero-module']['enable-error-preview-page']` to false.

-> For ZF Mezzio, there is no default console implementation, so, if you want to apply it in your console in ZF Mezzio, you may need to custom implementation error handler that utilize `ErrorHeroModule\Handler\Logging` service (see detailed usage at `ErrorHeroModule\Middleware\Mezzio` class)
+> For Mezzio, there is no default console implementation, so, if you want to apply it in your console in Mezzio, you may need to custom implementation error handler that utilize `ErrorHeroModule\Handler\Logging` service (see detailed usage at `ErrorHeroModule\Middleware\Mezzio` class)

 Contributing
 ------------